Post

 Duration : 0:02:22 (approx)

-The URL link gives us a zip file of the flight logs.
+The URL redirects to a ZIP file filled with flight logs.
 As the question mentioned, the password is the airline Cooper was flying in.
-Thankfully, I am a huge fan of the story of DB Cooper so I knew the airline name was Northwest Orient Airlines
+Thankfully, I am a huge fan of DB Cooper so I knew the airline name was Northwest Orient Airlines.
+Extracting the files, many flight logs can be obtained.
+The flight DB Cooper was in was known to be Flight #305.
+Reading the log files, it seems that the flag was broken up into pieces with bogus text between them.
+The flag can be obtained manually from the bogus logs.

 1